creinis/CodeCamp/15_Django4everybody/Django-models-db-ORM.md

 - migrations both create and evolve the db schema
 - a sweet administration interface
 - automatic form generation and validation

+# Migrations from Model to DB

+- The `makemigrations` command reads all the models.py files in all the applications, end creates / evolves the migration files
+- Guided by the applications listed in settings.py
+- Migrations are portable across dbs
+- The `migrate` command reads all the migrations folder in the application folders and creates / evolves the tables in the db.

+The sumary is: `makemigrations` runs all models.py files and transforme it in a file that can actualy use explicit dbs languages.
+Than run `migrate` command to to run these new files created by the previous `makemigration` and finally combine models and / or data to the db.